Disaster Plan Boosts Identity Protection

 - Birth certificates, Social Security cards, passports, etc.

-- Ownership docs such as car titles and property deeds
+- Ownership docs such as car titles and home titles

 You’ll be shocked to learn how far documents can travel in a disaster.
 Documents sucked into a funnel cloud travel on some wild air currents.
 Examples have been located over 353km (219 miles) from their original homes.

 Dedicated social media pages spring up in the wake of a national disaster; their goals include uniting people with wayward possessions, neighbors and pets.
 Victims can post both lost and found items.

 In 2013, the University of Georgia tracked tornado damage via social media reports and recorded items discovered hundreds of miles from home.
 Four years later, a tornado-ravaged Petal and Hattiesburg, Mississippi, prompting one survivor to state on one disaster page, “I thought Katrina was bad.
 I think this is the worst.
 Billy Ray and I have been to see homes pushed up to the road.”

 Water, Water Everywhere

 Hurricanes and floods can destroy documents like birth certificates and other vital papers.
 Flooding is common after a hurricane, excessive rain, or a dam break, and the water’s force can carry your ID docs on a long, wet ride.

 Each year during the fall hurricane season, a bogus concept makes the rounds on social media.
 No, your dishwasher is not a safe place to store your identity documents.
 Indeed, these machines won’t leak into your kitchen (hopefully), but the unit has a drain, also.
 Water moving under tremendous pressure can flow upward and flood that appliance.